Justin-Sawyer/recipes-and-deliveries/README.md

 7. Click "Add Statement" then in Step 3, click "Generate Policy"

-8. Cope the Policy JSON Document into the Bucket Policy of the first window
+8. Copy the Policy JSON Document into the Bucket Policy of the first window

 9. Allow access to all resources in the bucket by adding a slash and an asterisk (`/*`) to the end of the Resource key